-Applicants must:
+1. Applicants must:

-- a.
-Be transferring credits from a regionally accredited college or university. - b.
+a.
+Be transferring credits from a regionally accredited college or university.

+b.
 Have an overall grade point average of 2.0 or better (based on a 4-point system).
 Entering GPA will be calculated using all hours attempted.
 The one exception to this requirement concerns a course that was repeated.
-In this circumstance, only the last grade received for the repeated course will be used when calculating the entering GPA. - c.
+In this circumstance, only the highest grade received for the repeated course will be used when calculating the entering GPA.

+- c.
 Not be on scholastic or disciplinary suspension from any college or university. - 2.
 Applicants must submit: - a.
-An application for admission with application fee of \$35 (non-refundable).
+An application for admission with application fee of \$35 (non-refundable). - b.

-b.
 An official transcript from each college previously attended (sent directly from the institution to UMHB).
 Even though courses taken at one institution are noted on another college's transcript, applicants must submit transcripts from the institution at which the courses were taken.

-- 3. A limited number of students with a grade point average between 1.5 and 1.99 may be admitted on probationary status.
+Transcripts from other institutions which have been submitted for admission or evaluation become part of the student's academic file and are not returned or copied for distribution. - 3.
+A limited number of students with a grade point average between 1.5 and 1.99 may be admitted on probationary status.
 Students with a grade point average of less than 1.5 will not be admitted.
 Written appeals will be sent to the Admissions Committee for further consideration.
 See Probation (p.) for more information. - 4.
 Admission status will be based on overall transfer grade point average and academic standing at the last college/university attended.